 Trader Joe’s grocery stores are recalling Creamy Salted Valencia Peanut Butter after it was linked to 29 salmonella illnesses in 18 states.
 No deaths have been reported.
 Approximately 75% of those cases affected people under 18, who are more susceptible to serious illness.
-Production and distribution of the item has been suspended, and it has been removed from store shelves.

 Do I Have a Trader Joe’s Peanut Butter Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been injured by salmonella food poisoning caused by Trader Joe’s peanut butter, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Trader Joe’s peanut butter lawsuit.